4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

     discrete_dirs = spread_fun.discrete_directions(5, direction_offset=0.0)

-The discrete directions may be used to spread 1-D 'non-directional' wave spectrum into waves with equal energy.
+which may be used to spread 1-D 'non-directional' wave spectrum into waves with equal energy.